ABOUT BREAST CANCER

 Breast cancer recurrence

 The goal of treating early breast cancer is to remove the cancer and keep it from coming back.
-A return of breast cancer is a called breast cancer recurrence.
+A return of breast cancer is called a breast cancer recurrence.
 Most people diagnosed with breast cancer will never have a breast cancer recurrence.
-However, everyone who has had breast cancer is at risk of recurrence.
+However, everyone who’s had breast cancer is at risk of recurrence.

 Breast cancer that recurs at the original site is called a local recurrence.
 Breast cancer that returns and spreads to other parts of the body is called a distant recurrence (metastasis).
 This is metastatic breast cancer and may also be called stage 4 or advanced breast cancer.

-A local recurrence is usually found on a mammogram, during a physical exam by a doctor, or when you notice a change in or around the breast or underarm.
-Metastasis (distant recurrence) is most often found when people report new and persistent symptoms.
+A local recurrence is usually found on a screening mammogram, during a physical exam by a doctor, or when you notice a change in or around the breast or underarm.
+Metastasis is most often found when people report new and persistent symptoms.

 These may include: